axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 ## Final thoughts

 So what do you think? *Actually* don't answer that.
-I really think that the only way to appreciate the concept of specification structured unit testing is to start writing them.
+I really think that the only way to appreciate the concept of specification structured unit tests is to start writing them.
 Then fast forward a few months, to when you have to revisit a well tested but neglected microservice and be able to jump right back into your unit test project without having to switch gears to cope with unfamiliar frameworks or parse the structure all over again.
 Just having a standard structure and set of tools will probably get you most of the way there, the specification structure is just a decent way of formalizing the whole thing.

 If you haven't already, please check out [xunit.spec][github].